 Access at ground level to main foyer and box office, by lift up to the theatre foyer and by stair lift down to the lower level.

 Toilet facilities are accessible on all levels except the lower foyer.Hearing loops are installed in the Great Hall, Theatre and Cinema.

-We are pleased to offer a number of subtitled screenings each month in English for customers who are hard of hearing.
+We are pleased to offer a number of subtitled screenings each month in English for deaf and hard of hearing customers.
+We also offer relaxed screenings with changes to the usual auditorium environment in order to be more comfortable for a range of different needs (see below for further details).
 Audio description is also available for an increasing number of screenings.
-Please call the Box Office on 01970 62 32 32.
+Please call the Box Office on 01970 62 32 32 for more information.